Lynne Carver

-Lynne Carver (born Virginia Reid Sampson, September 13, 1916 – August 12, 1955) was an American film actress.
-She appeared in more than 40 films between 1934 and 1953.
+Lynne Carver (born Virginia Reid Sampson, September 13, 1918 – August 11, 1955) was an American film actress.
+She appeared in more than 40 films between 1933 and 1955.

 Early years

 Carver was born in Lexington, Kentucky.
 Her father, Reid Johnson Sampson, was a mining engineer in Arizona and New Mexico for several years preceding World War I, and he and his family were briefly detained by Pancho Villa during one of the Mexican general's raids across the border into the Southwestern US, when Carver was an infant.

 The Sampson family were prominent Kentuckians for several generations, where her grandfather, William Sampson, had served as Chief Justice of the Kentucky Supreme Court during the American Civil War.

 Her older sister, Marjorie Lee Sampson, followed Virginia to Hollywood and landed a few small parts, but never achieved the status of her sister, and soon moved on.

+Carver studied singing with contralto Amy Ellerman.

 Career

 Carver went to Hollywood at a young age to pursue a career in acting after winning a beauty pageant.
 Early on she was billed as Virginia Reid with RKO Pictures and can be seen in several musicals as one of the "Goldwyn Girls".
 She dated Howard Hughes, briefly, in the 1930s, before moving on to MGM as Lynne Carver where she became a regular in their stable of actresses.
 In a 1938 interview, she explained her name change by saying, "I wanted to keep some sort of family name ...
 Finally my father suggested two, Lynn and Craven.
 I added the 'e' to the first and changed the last one to Carver because we didn't like Craven much."

 First playing minor bit parts, Carver eventually moved up to the level of ingenue in a few of her later roles.
 As her career advanced, she appeared in several films with Fred Astaire and Ginger Rogers, and was probably best known for her role as Alice Raymond in the early Dr. Kildare films.
 She was Barbara in the magical musical production Maytime in 1937 along with Nelson Eddy and Jeanette MacDonald and also appeared with them in Bitter Sweet, a 1940 attempt to recapture the success of Maytime.
 Two of her better known MGM performances are as Sylvia Bellaire in the 1938 musical comedy film, Everybody Sing starring Allan Jones and Judy Garland, and as Bess, Scrooge's nephew's fiancée, in A Christmas Carol starring Reginald Owen as Ebenezer Scrooge.
 Both films were released in 1938.
 Her last film for MGM was Tennessee Johnson which starred Van Heflin as the 17th President of the United States.
 Carver played Martha, the daughter of Andrew Johnson.

 The slowdown of work in Hollywood due to World War II caused her career to stall.
 During and after the war, she played mostly in Republic westerns with Roy Rogers and Johnny Mack Brown and other more obscure films, but never achieved the level of success she had known earlier.